Donating to Indiana State Parks

 The Indiana Parks Alliance supports Indiana's state parks and dedicated state nature preserves through advocacy and fundraising for friends groups and projects.
 Learn more, join and donate at www.indianaparksalliance.org.

 Receipts are provided for all monetary donations except those placed in property bluebird donation boxes.
-For more information or other giving opportunities at your local properties, contact the Deputy Director for Stewardship at (317) 232-4143.
+For more information or other giving opportunities at your local properties, contact the Deputy Director for Stewardship by email or phone at 317-232-4143.
 Thank you for supporting Indiana state parks and reservoirs, either through the Indiana Natural Resources Foundation or through your favorite property.